 Marine Science (MARE) Courses

-MARE 100 Marine Option Program Seminar (1) Orientation to the Marine Option Program with statewide overview of ocean issues and organizations involved with marine activities, management, education, research, and business.
+MARE 100 Marine Option Program Seminar (1) (other) Orientation to the Marine Option Program with statewide overview of ocean issues and organizations involved with marine activities, management, education, research, and business.
 Exploration of opportunities for internships, research projects, independent study and careers.
 Portions on HITS with participation of students and faculty from throughout the UH system.
 CR/NC only.
+Repeatable one time.

 MARE 101L Intro Marine Sci Field Lab (2) (lab) A basic introduction to field techniques in marine science including: the use of marine charts, measuring bathymetry, marine sediment sampling, techniques for measuring salinity, temperature, and ocean circulation, plankton sampling and identification, marine fishes and invertebrates, and marine wildlife management techniques used in tagging sea turtles.
 Field trips required.

 MARE 103 Marine Option Program Proposal (2) Introduction to the fundamentals of proposal writing and project development.
 Students will incorporate topics from MARE 100, identify a faculty mentor, and expand the project into a written proposal.
 This proposal is a prerequisite for the completion of a marine skills project required for the Marine Option Program Certificate.
 Pre: MARE 100 or instructor's consent.

 MARE 104 Marine Option Program Project (2) Fundamentals of proposal writing and project development.
 Students assistance of a mentor and MOP coordinators.
 This course will provide strategies, methods, and techniques for successful project completion.
 Pre: MARE 100 or instructor’s consent.
 Repeatable twice for a maximum of 6 credits.